MohamedKari/secure-flask-container-template/README.md

 # FAQ
 ## How do I start a remote Docker host in the cloud using docker-machine?

-For GCP server, I usually use something like:
+For a GCP server, I usually use something like:
 ```sh
 docker-machine create --driver google \
     --google-disk-size 100 \